NZBGet vs. SABnzbd

 As time passes and development continues for the newer Usenet downloader, that will likely change.
-Usenet dinosaurs will likely talk about how in their day, you didn't need all those new-fangled features nor the ability to communicate remotely with an NZB downloader.
+Old timers will likely talk about how in their day, you didn't need to configure all those new-fangled features nor the ability to communicate remotely with an NZB downloader.
 But it's clear to us that the future belongs to NZBGet.

 You can get a head start by reading The Ultimate Guide to NZBGet.